legitsee/DoS-attack-vantxploit/README.md

 # 📖 Description

-**DoS ATTACK** recreates the appearance and workflow of a modern network stress-testing utility through a fully interactive terminal interface.
+**DoS ATTACK** this is a module of the free version of my vantxploit multitool, recreates the appearance and workflow of a modern network stress-testing utility through a fully interactive terminal interface.

 The project focuses on providing a realistic user experience, featuring dynamic logs, animated statistics, colorful dashboards, and configurable options designed for demonstrations, presentations, interface development, and educational environments.